Mannhattan/task-coffeemug-api/README.md

 This was a recruitment task that I went overboard with (as usual :facepalm:).
 It uses ExpressJs, NodeJS, Typescript, mongodb and docker-compose to start everything up without any hassle.
 Config is stored in `.env` file (one to rule them all) and propagated through the containers during build time.
-As a code formatter of choice I use [xojs](https://github.com/xojs/xo) configured for my own needs.
-If you want to use it seamlessly install vscode extension [xo](https://marketplace.visualstudio.com/items?itemName=samverschueren.linter-xo).
+As a code formatter of choice I use [xojs](https://github.com/xojs/xo) configured for my own needs (if you want to use it seamlessly install vscode extension [xo](https://marketplace.visualstudio.com/items?itemName=samverschueren.linter-xo)).

 The app consists of three containers: